mirageglobe/hound/README.md

 Use cases :

-- clamshield as a desktop interface for ondemand scanning
-- clamshield-cli as a commandline tool for scanning
+- as a commandline tool for scanning
-- clamshield-cli as a prehook vulnerability scanner for git
+- as a prehook vulnerability scanner for git

 # instructions